vipul2802/o365hq.com/content/blog/Exchange Server 2010 End of Support Is Coming Soon.md

 or resources to dedicate to a project like this, there are plenty of ways to get help:

--   Firstly, if you are migrating to Office 365 and Exchange Online, you may be eligible to use the free Microsoft FastTrack service.
+-   Firstly, if you are migrating to Microsoft 365 and Exchange Online, you may be eligible to use the free Microsoft FastTrack service.
-    FastTrack provides best practices, tools, and resources to make migration to Office 365 and Exchange Online as seamless as possible.
+    FastTrack provides best practices, tools, and resources to make migration to Microsoft 365 and Exchange Online as seamless as possible.
     Best of all, you have access to a support engineer that will walk you through your migration, from planning and design all the way to migrating the last mailbox.
--   Secondly, if you run into any problems during your migration to Office 365 and you are not eligible for FastTrack, or if you are migrating to a newer version of Exchange Server, try Microsoft support or the Exchange Technical Community.
+-   Secondly, if you run into any problems during your migration to Microsoft 365 and you are not eligible for FastTrack, or if you are migrating to a newer version of Exchange Server, try Microsoft support or the Exchange Technical Community.
 -   Thirdly, you also might choose to engage a partner to help you.

-With Exchange Online and Office 365 you'll get access to the most secure and productive software.
-If you migrate fully to Office 365 you really don't need to worry about 'big bang' version upgrades any more.
+With Exchange Online and Microsoft 365 you'll get access to the most secure and productive software.
+If you migrate fully to Microsoft 365 you really don't need to worry about 'big bang' version upgrades any more.
 You just have to keep a much smaller number of on-premises servers up to date, and you're good.